 Although the boiling option is less risky than fermenting (risk, as in, if you let the rice water ferment too much it smells bad) Fermented rice is rather potent because this sour fermented water is rich in antioxidants, minerals, vitamin E!

 If you don’t want smelly water in your hair, you can still make fermented water for your face, hands, feet, and neck!
 All those nutrients act as an anti-aging elixir!
 I always apply the rice water rinse to my face and keep it on for a few minutes, after I’m done with my hair.

 I make a batch and store mine in the fridge and only take what I need for each rinse.
 It would not ferment in the cold environment so mine went two weeks before I used it all up!

 If you keep it outside, it may ferment, but that’s ok too.
 Use your judgement.

 Can we add things to rice water to make it EXTRA?

 YES!
 If you have parched hair, you can add a few drops of coconut oil/honey/coconut water into it after straining the liquid.
-However, experts like Verna, recommend you use the rice water as is.
+However, experts recommend you use the rice water as is.